thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/wolfpack-fitclub-fitcoin/README.md

 ## Build the network archive (bna file)
 ---

-Note: Ensure you have the **fabric-dev-servers** running, to install the network.
+_Note:_ Ensure you have the **fabric-dev-servers** running, to install the network.

-From within the wolfpack-fitclub-fitcoin directory, run the following command:
+From within the **wolfpack-fitclub-fitcoin** directory, run the following command:

 ```
 cd ./wolfpack-fitclub-fitcoin
 npm install
 ```

 This will install all of the necessary modules and will run the build script to build the network archive.

-The network archive will be placed in a ./wolfpack-fitclub-fitcoin/dist/ directory as wolfpack-fitclub-fitcoin.bna.
+The network archive will be placed in a **./wolfpack-fitclub-fitcoin/dist/** directory as **wolfpack-fitclub-fitcoin.bna** file.

 ## Deploy the blockchain business network archive
 ---
 In order to use the definition, it must be deployed to the Hyperledger Fabric engine.
-From the ./wolfpack-fitclub-fitcoin/dist directory, run the following commands.
+From the **./wolfpack-fitclub-fitcoin/dist** directory, run the following commands.

 * Install the network